BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/tutorials/overview.md

 # Tutorial: Setting up application configuration in RiotBlossom

-This coolsies tutorial will show you the basics of creating a client with RiotBlossom using basic and advanced configuration!
+This coolsies tutorial will show you the basics of creating a client with RiotBlossom using basic and advanced configurations!

 ## Prerequisites
 - Get Started